Substructure Definition

 TP_INTERFACE_POS

 by inserting its number into the 4th column (TpCon) or to the ground by setting the GrdCon column to 1.
-A joint can either between two joints (JntCon) or one joint and one transition piece (TpCon) point or one joint and the ground (GrdCon), so only one of these three columns should be used at the same time.The sixth entry specifies the constraint to be realized via a non-linear spring-damping element (defined via an the spring ID number).
-If no spring or damper element is selected the constraint is realized as stiff.
+A joint can either be constrained to a second joint (JntCon), to the transition piece (TpCon) point or to the the ground (GrdCon), so only one of these three columns should be used at the same time.The sixth entry specifies that the constraint is realized as a non-linear spring-damper element (defined via an the spring ID number).
+If no spring or damper element is selected the constraint is realized as a stiff connection.
 The last 6 entries specify which degrees of freedom are constrained (either stiff or with a spring damper element): the three translational and three rotational degrees of freedom.
+For these entries 0 is interpreted as unconstrained (free) and 1 is interpreted as constrained.
+A spring-damper element is always acting along all the constrained degrees of freedom at the same time.

 An exemplary